Glaucoma

 How is AADI different from AGV surgery?

-Both the procedures are glaucoma drainage devices, but they are different in the mechanism they drain the fluid.
-AADI is a non valvular device, so your surgeon must ligate the tube with absorbable sutures, which disintegrates at around 5-6 weeks.
-This is the time when the fluid actually starts draining out, so that the capsule is already formed around the device. whereas AGV is valvular device, and this valve opens when the IOP is above 12mmHG and closes when the IOP is around 8 mmHG.
+Both the procedures are glaucoma drainage devices, but they are different in the mechanism by which they drain the fluid.
+AADI is a non-valvular device, so your surgeon must ligate the tube with absorbable sutures, which disintegrate at around 5-6 weeks.
+This is the time when the fluid actually starts draining out, so that the capsule is already formed around the device. whereas AGV is a valve device, and this valve opens when the IOP is above 12 mmHG and closes when the IOP is around 8 mmHG.
 Here, the fluid is drained immediately after the surgery, and there is no need to ligate the tube like in AADI surgery.

 Author Details: